epics-extensions/EPNix/doc/src/guides/testing/packaging-python-scripts.md

 }
 ```

-## Example usage: as a systemd service
+## Example usage: As a systemd service

-Using a Python script as a systemd service is particularly useful for mocking
+Using a Python script as a systemd service is useful for mocking devices.
+For
-devices.
-For more information, please see the [Creating a mocking server]
+more information, please see the [Creating a mocking server] guide.
-guide.

 [Creating a mocking server]: ./creating-a-mock-server.md